Why do some companies achieve things that completely exceed our expectations and defy all of our assumptions for what's possible?

 - How - This is how the business fulfills that core belief.

 - What - This is what the company does to fulfill that core belief.

-Not Apple.
-Apple starts with "why."
+But Apple starts with "why."
 It is the core of their marketing and the driving force behind their business operations.
 To help illustrate this point, imagine if Apple also started backwards by creating a marketing message that started with "what."

 "We make great computers.
 They're user friendly, beautifully designed, and easy to use.
 Want to buy one?"

 "With everything we do, we aim to challenge the status quo.
 We aim to think differently.
-Our products are user friendly, beautifully designed, and easy to use.
+Our products are user-friendly, beautifully designed, and easy to use.
 We just happen to make great computers.
 Want to buy one?"

 But enough about Apple.
 Simon Sinek's "Start With Why" philosophy isn't just about billion dollar businesses.
 It also has implications for inbound marketers in any sized business.
 Let's take a look at some of the key marketing takeaways from the "Start With Why" philosophy.

 1. Take a step back and use "why" to think about your own business.

 Do you know your company's "why"?
 (Hint: It's not to make money.)
 Think about the core purpose of your business, and then think about how you market your products or services.
 Are they aligned?
 As Sinek has found, having loyal customers is all about attracting the people who share your fundamental beliefs.
 Remember: People don't buy what you do.
 They buy why you do it.